Feeling a little more anxious lately? You have cause to. So much has been happening the past few years.

 In this article, I want to offer you sound, well-research solutions that will help you:

-If you are feeling really fearful now, I hope reading this migraine and virus article will help you feel more informed and prepared.
+If you are still feeling really fearful, I hope reading this migraine and virus article will help you feel more informed and prepared.

-Don't panic but be well informed and be proactive.
+Don't panic but rather be well informed and be proactive.

 The American Migraine Foundation (AMF) published 7 considerations for people living with migraine.